klahnakoski/mo-parquet/README.md

 ### Definition Number

-The definition number has no simplifying assumption; it is responsible for encoding both nulls and values, and it must consider the nature (REQUIRED, OPTIONAL, REPEATED) of every column, to calculate the value.
-For existing values the definition number is equal to the dimension minus the number of REQUIRED properties in the path; this means it is the same for all values of a given property.
+The definition number is not simple; it encodes both nulls and values, and it must consider the nature (REQUIRED, OPTIONAL, REPEATED) of every column to calculate properly.
+For non-missing values the definition number is equal to the dimension minus the number of REQUIRED properties in the path; this means it is the same for all values of a given property.

-The definition number gets complicated for nulls, where it encodes the depth of the first missing value encountered.

-If we assume neither `a` nor `b` are REQUIRED, then the definition number is encoding the depth of the first null (or missing value) encountered.
+If we assume neither `a` nor `b` are REQUIRED, then the definition number is encoding the depth of the non-missing value OR the depth of null encountered.

 |           json           | value |  rep  |  def  |
 | ------------------------ | ----- | ----- | ----- |